 HABC or the privately owned/managed site will notify the resident of the rent amount before the transfer occurs.
 Any applicable rent changes will be effective the first of the month following the month of the transfer.

-10.25 RE-EXAMINATION DATE
+10.25 TRANSFERS AND RE-EXAMINATION DATES

 Upon transfer to another unit, the head of household will sign a new lease that will be effective the date of the transfer.
-However, the date of the new lease may affect the reexamination date.